sethadam1/PdoFish/README.md

 ModeName::update(['firstname'=>'June', 'lastname'=>'Basoon'], ['id'=>5]);
 ```

-You can use the save() method on an existing model object, just like you can in Active Record, provided it has a property called "id" that matches a unique column in the table.
+You can use the save() method on an existing model object, just like you can in Active Record, provided it has a property called "id" that matches a unique column in the table OR has a ```$primary_key``` attribute defined in the model.

 Consider a table with three columns, "id", "columnA", and "columnB."
 ```php